judering/judering.github.io/index.md

 ## SEPTEMBER 2026
 "Something Beyond" for solo piano will be performed by DIPC 2025 winner Carter Johnson in Limerick UCH on Sept 30th, 2026

+"Of Woods and Water" for string quartet will be performed by ConTempo as part of their tour from the 9th-13th of September.
+More info on venues soon.

 ## APRIL 2026
 "The River Was Never Afraid" for flute, clarinet in Bb, percussion, piano, violin and cello will be performed by The Emory Sound Collective at Emory University, Atlanta, Georgia, Sunday, April 12th, 2026 at 2pm.